- Ph.D., Physics, University of Wisconsin-Madison, 2008

 - Lesson Study Curriculum Development Grant, University of Wisconsin-La Crosse, 2007

 - “Exceptional Service” TA award (Campus-wide) at UW-Madison, 2007

-I am currently an Assistant Professor of Physics at Pacific Lutheran University.
+I am currently an Associate Professor of Physics at Pacific Lutheran University.
 My research interests are in the intersection of high energy physics and cosmology.
 From 2008-2011 I was a postdoctoral researcher in Theoretical High Energy Physics and Cosmology at McGill University.
 While there, I was a McGill Lorne Trottier and Institute of Particle Physics (IPP) Postdoctoral Fellow.